 Get to know the local customs, festivals, and historical sites by joining guided tours and activities.

-• 🚶 Klook and Viator provide curated tours, including tea ceremonies, pottery workshops, and hiking adventures.
+- 🚶 Klook (opens in new tab) and Viator (opens in new tab) provide curated tours, including tea ceremonies, pottery workshops, and hiking adventures.

-• 🎎 Discover hidden gems and authentic experiences with Get Your Guide, perfect for those who want to go off the beaten path.
+- 🎎 Discover hidden gems and authentic experiences with Get Your Guide (opens in new tab), perfect for those who want to go off the beaten path.

 Travel Smart with the Japan Rail Pass: